amsb/react-evoke/README.md

 ## Introduction

 Straightforward action-driven state management for straightforward apps.
-React Synaptic is a React 16.3+ shared application state management library in the spirit of Command Query Responsibility Segregation (CQRS), flux, redux, etc. that provides a simple framework for dispatching asynchronous state updating actions and accessing that state throughout the application.
+React Synaptic provides a simple framework for dispatching asynchronous state updating actions and accessing that state throughout the application.
+It is a small React 16.3+ library for shared application state management in the spirit of Command Query Responsibility Segregation (CQRS), flux, redux, etc.

 ## Store
 The `Store` *component* holds shared application **state** and a registery of **actions** for modifying that state.
 The `nutshell` example creates the following global `Store` component